CopyIt - The Grid Drawing Method Tutorial for New Artists

 CopyIt - The Grid Drawing Method is an iOS app that overlays customisable grids on your reference image, helping you copy, enlarge, or reduce a picture square by square.
 You draw an identical grid on your paper or canvas, then transfer the contents of each square at the same scale.
 The method has been used for centuries by artists and is particularly helpful for accurate proportions and detail without needing to print and mark up your photo.

-CopyIt adds digital advantages such as zooming into fine details, adjustable grid colors and thickness, letters and numbers labeling, guidelines in each square, and value or color tools like TubeMatch, Mosaic, and a Tonal Strip—useful for both drawing and painting workflows.
-It also includes many other features not listed here - please view the CopyIt Help Guide later for more information.
+CopyIt adds digital advantages such as six built-in grid types, zooming into fine details, adjustable grid colours and thickness, grid numbers, guidelines and cross guides, and workflow tools such as Smart Move, Target Mode, Crop, Image Aspect, Mosaic, Tonal Strip, ValueMap, TubeMatch, and MixMap.
+It also includes many other features not listed here - please view the CopyIt User Guide later for more information.

 ↑ Top